 The results of this first set of ABC analyses are summarized in Table 3 (see more detailed results in Table S3).
 Our evaluation of confidence in scenario choice for two ABC analyses (Appendix S2) revealed moderately high type I errors (0.39 and 0.20, Table S4), but markedly low mean type II errors (0.035 and 0.051, Table S4), suggesting that our model choice analyses were reliable overall.
 Model checking analyses indicated that the chosen evolutionary scenarios and associated posterior distributions of parameters produced simulated data that correctly fitted the observed genetic data for HA (Table S5).

 Regardless of the set of population samples used as putative sources, analyses of the two North American target clusters (i.e. the I-NA-Col and I-NA-Uta samples) always gave the highest posterior probability for an admixture scenario, with the ENA and WNA clusters as parental sources.
 This finding is consistent with the observed NJ tree topology (Fig. 3) and STRUCTURE results (Fig. 4).
-ABC estimates of the genetic contribution (i.e. admixture rate) of the ENA parental source were also consistent with geographic patterns (Fig. 1), as we obtained a higher rate for the Colorado sample I-NA-Col (mean of 71% over the five ABC analyses) than for the Utah sample I-NA-Uta (mean of 36% over the five ABC analyses).
+ABC estimates of the genetic contribution (i.e. admixture rate) of the ENA parental source were also consistent with geographic patterns (Fig. 1), as we obtained a higher rate for the more eastern Colorado sample I-NA-Col (mean of 71% over the five ABC analyses) than for the more western Utah sample I-NA-Uta (mean of 36% over the five ABC analyses).

 All ABC analyses for the African target cluster gave similar results, regardless of the samples used as the target or source populations: the ENA cluster was unambiguously the source of the African cluster (Table 3).